robbalmbra/RomBuilder/docker/README.md

 * LIBEXYNOS_CAMERA=0 - Turns off libexynoscamera intergration into rom
 * CUSTOM_OUTPUT_DIR - Overrides default build directory to selected directory
 * USER_MODS - Defines location of custom modifications bash script
-* LOGGING_RATE - Defines rate of how often logs are updated to buildkite; e.g `LOGGING_RATE=20` defines every 20 seconds to check and pull current log for the device being built
+* LOGGING_RATE - Defines rate of how often logs are updated to buildkite; e.g `LOGGING_RATE=20` defines every 20 seconds to check and pull current log for the device being built.
+Default is 30 seconds.

 **Other**